Choosing the Best Car Seat for Pomeranian – Safe, Comfy & Travel-Ready!

 Advanced Training: Teaching Your Pom to Love the Seat

-If your Pom is whining, it’s usually one of three things: they are too hot, they can’t see out the window, or they need a potty break.
+If your Pom is whining, it is usually one of three things: they are too hot, they cannot see out the window, or they need a potty break.
 Pomeranians have notoriously high metabolisms and small bladders.
-Ensure the seat isn’t directly in a sunbeam, as their double coat acts like a fur parka.
+Ensure the seat is not directly in a sunbeam, as their double coat acts like a fur parka.

 Technical Specs: Understanding Impact Physics